GabrielNegreiro28/aws-docker-swarm-alb/README.md

 # Highly Available Docker Swarm Cluster on AWS

-This project demonstrates the design and implementation of a highly available Docker Swarm cluster running on AWS EC2 instances inside private subnets, exposed to the internet through an Application Load Balancer (ALB).
+This project showcases the design and deployment of a highly available containerized workload on AWS, focusing on cloud networking, security boundaries, and operational best practices rather than application code.

-The focus of this project is not application code, but cloud architecture, networking, security, and operational best practices.
+The goal of this project was to manually design, deploy, debug, and validate a real-world cloud architecture, and then fully destroy it to avoid unnecessary cloud costs.

 ---